DeAdak/DataEngineering/README.md

 ## Cassandra: Basics and Assignment

-##kafkaCassandraPY: Get input from user using Kafka, store it to Cassandra DB, do a sentiment analysis.
+## KafkaCassandraPY: Get input from user using Kafka, store it to Cassandra DB, do a sentiment analysis.